simplecrawler/simplecrawler/README.md

     The maximum resource size that will be downloaded, in bytes.
 Defaults to 16MB.
 * `crawler.supportedMimeTypes` -
-    An array of RegExp objects used to determine what MIME types simplecrawler should look for resources in.
+    An array of RegExp objects and/or strings used to determine what MIME types simplecrawler should look for resources in.
 If `crawler.downloadUnsupported` is false, this also restricts what resources are downloaded.
 * `crawler.downloadUnsupported=true` -
     simplecrawler will download files it can't parse (determined by `crawler.supportedMimeTypes`).
 Defaults to true, but if you'd rather save